 The Company considers all highly liquid investments with maturities of three months or less from the purchase date to be cash equivalents.
-As of December 31, 2020 and 2019, the Company had \$1,168.6 million and \$943.8 million in cash equivalents, respectively.
+As of December 31, 2021 and 2020, the Company had \$923.0 million and \$1,168.6 million in cash and cash equivalents, respectively.